-The vehicle identification number (VIN) is found on the left front corner of the instrument panel area, visible through the windshield.
-This number also appears on the Automobile Information Disclosure Label affixed to a window on your vehicle, the vehicle registration and title.
+The vehicle identification number (VIN) is found on the left front corner of the instrument panel.
+The VIN is visible from outside of the vehicle through the windshield.
+This number also appears on the Automobile Information Disclosure Label affixed to a window on your vehicle, the vehicle registration, and the title.